cert-manager/website/content/docs/usage/certificate.md

     rotationPolicy: Always # 🔰 Here.
 ```

-### Actions that will trigger a rotation of the private key {#actions-triggering-private-key-rotation}
+### Actions that will trigger a rotation of the private key

 Setting the `rotationPolicy: Always` won't rotate the private key immediately.
 In order to rotate the private key, the certificate objects must be reissued.
 A